What is an App?

 Most of it can be viewed and edited in the Dashboard.
 Here is what you'll need to know:

 There are various settings to control the routing of domains.
 Please also see the domains help article.

 https://your-app.frb.io/.
 This is where you can always reach your App thru the web browser.
 Use the App URL for development, testing and to connect to external services.
 Later on your App can also be reached through your own top-level-domain.
 The App URL can't be removed or renamed.
 Check out our htaccess article on forwarding and redirecting this URL.

 Set up a custom domain

 You can register your App to accept requests from any external domain you route to fortrabbit — see also the domain article.
-To set up a domain routing, you add a new custom domain within your Apps domain settings in the Dashboard.
+To set up a domain routing, you add a new custom domain within your App's domain settings in the Dashboard.

 Per default all the domains of the App will route to the same root path (sometimes this is also called: document root, docroot or root folder):

 htdocs.
-This path is, where the first
+This path is where the first

 index.php will be called, when people are visiting your App on any domain.
 This path setting can vary, depending on what the framework or CMS you have selected in the software chooser when creating the App:

-|Laravel, Phalcon, Craft CMS||htdocs/public|
+|Laravel, Phalcon, Craft 2, Symfony 5, Slim 3||htdocs/public|

-|Drupal 8, WordPress, Grav||htdocs|
+|Drupal 8, Drupal 9, WordPress, Grav||htdocs|

 Individual root paths per domain